MIXAILAB/MTL-NucleusSeg/README.md

 | Amirreza Mahbod        | 0.6574  | Austria | 10   |
 | **Our Team**           | **0.67089** |  -       |   -   |

-- [x] Comparative results top five methods from the MoNuSeg challenge
+- [x] Comparative results of the top five methods from the MoNuSeg challenge

 Below figure illustrates the segmentation results across seven organs such as kidney, lung, colon, breast, bladder, prostate, and brain againes top five methods from the MoNuSeg challenge.